-And one of the most important strategy during the quarantine, was to try to adapt Valentina’s business services to virtual methods.
+And one of the most important strategies during the quarantine, was to try to adapt Valentina’s business services to virtual methods.
 Indeed, like many other businesses, hers has been financially struggling during the crisis.
 The government provides economic support but that is not enough for a full recovery.

 Nastasja Minja remains also very keen to connect with other EYE entrepreneurs currently abroad facing the same challenges.
 She can provide psychological support to anyone who may need it.
-Her mission as psychologist is to help people overcome the worst and thrive in adversity and she would be more than eager to offer her help in these challenging times.
+Her mission as a psychologist is to help people overcome the worst and thrive in adversity and she would be more than eager to offer her help in these challenging times.

 For more information, please contact the local contact points involved in the exchange: